strongloop/strong-globalize/README.md

 `strong-globalize` is built on top of two foundation layers: Unicode CLDR and jquery/globalize.
 The Unicode CLDR provides key building blocks for software to support the world's languages, with the largest and most extensive standard repository of locale data available.  jquery/globalize is a JavaScript library for internationalization and localization that leverages the Unicode CLDR JSON data.
 The library works both for the browser and as a Node.js module.

-`strong-globalize` is a JavaScript library for internationalization and localization (globalization in one word) of a Node.js package built on top of jquery/globalize.  `strong-globalize` provides these features:
+`strong-globalize` is a JavaScript library for internationalization and localization (globalization in one word) of a Node.js package.  `strong-globalize` provides these features:
 - [shorthands and wrappers](#api---formatters) for the format functions supported by Node.js console, jquery/globalize, and util.format,
 - [automatic extraction](#cli---extract-lint-and-translate) of the strings from JS code and [HTML templates](#globalize-html-templates) and auto-creation of resource JSON,
 - [machine translation](#cli---extract-lint-and-translate) of the resource JSON using [IBM Globalization Pipeline on Bluemix](#liblocal-credentialsjson),